Liouville field theory: Liouville gravity

+The observables of Liouville gravity are correlation numbers: correlation functions of the product CFT, integrated over the moduli.
+Correlation numbers can be computed explicitly in some examples, such as the Virasoro minimal string.
+Correlation numbers at fixed Euler characteristic are the coefficients of quantum gravity correlators, when expanded in powers of the gravitational constant.

 String theory

 Liouville theory appears in the context of string theory when trying to formulate a non-critical version of the theory in the path integral formulation.
 The theory also appears as the description of bosonic string theory in two spacetime dimensions with a linear dilaton and a tachyon background.
 The tachyon field equation of motion in the linear dilaton background requires it to take an exponential solution.
 The Polyakov action in this background is then identical to Liouville field theory, with the linear dilaton being responsible for the background charge term while the tachyon contributing the exponential potential.

 Random energy models

 There is an exact mapping between Liouville theory with $c\geq 25$, and certain log-correlated random energy models.
 These models describe a thermal particle in a random potential that is logarithmically correlated.
 In two dimensions, such potential coincides with the Gaussian free field.
 In that case, certain correlation functions between primary fields in the Liouville theory are mapped to correlation functions of the Gibbs measure of the particle.
 This has applications to extreme value statistics of the two-dimensional Gaussian free field, and allows to predict certain universal properties of the log-correlated random energy models (in two dimensions and beyond).